Clemapfel/Mousetrap.jl/docs/src/01_manual/04_widgets.md

 An example: a `Button` size-hinted to 100x100 pixels has expansion disabled (`set_expand!` was set to `false`).
 It has a margin of 0 and is placed inside a `Window`.
 When we scale the window, the button will not change size.
 Alignment, then, governs **where in the window the button is positioned**.

-We set alignment for the horizontal and vertical axis separately using `set_horizontal_alignment!` and `set_vertical_alignment!`, which both take value of the enum [`Alignment`](@ref).
+We set alignment for the horizontal and vertical axis separately using [`set_horizontal_alignment!`](@ref) and [`set_vertical_alignment!`](@ref), which both take value of the enum [`Alignment`](@ref).
 This enum has three possible values, whose meaning depends on whether we use this value for the horizontal or vertical alignment:

 + `ALIGNMENT_START`: left if horizontal, top if vertical
 + `ALIGNMENT_END`: right if horizontal, bottom if vertical
 + `ALIGNMENT_CENTER`: center of axis, regardless of orientation

+We note that the horizontal x-axis is oriented from left to right, while the vertical y-axis is oriented from top to bottom.

 For our example, the button would take on these locations based on which enum value we chose for each alignment axis: